 - QUALIFYING EXAMINATION – A qualifying examination is given annually at the end of the spring semester under the direction of the Materials Science Graduate Affairs Committee.
 All first-year Materials Science students are expected to successfully complete the qualifying examination within three semesters to remain in good standing in the program.
 The examination covers material from the core curriculum plus a standard introductory text on Materials Science, such as “Materials Science and Engineering: An Introduction”, by William Callister.

-- THESIS PROPOSAL – A student’s thesis committee administers a Thesis Proposal defense.
-The proposal defense should occur no later than the student’s fourth semester.
+- THESIS PROPOSAL – A student’s PhD thesis committee administers a PhD Thesis Proposal defense.
+The PhD proposal defense should occur no later than the student’s fourth semester.
 While the proposal itself should focus on the central topic of a student’s research efforts, during the proposal defense, candidates may expect to receive a wide range of questions from the Committee.
 This would include all manner of questions directly related to the proposal.
 Candidates, however, should also expect questions related to the major concept areas of Materials Science within the context of a candidate’s research focus.
-The Committee formally reports results of the proposal defense to the Materials Science Program Director using the Committee Reporting form developed by the Office of Graduate Studies.
-The proposal typically starts with a 10 – 20 page summary of the proposed research topic, problem to be solved, experimental methods, work completed thus far, work to be completed, a proposed dissertation format, and timeline for completion.
-This same information is then presented in a ~20 min discussion to the thesis committee.
-Upon completion, the chair of the committee will report results to the Program Director and Program Administrator.
+The Committee formally reports results of the PhD proposal defense to the Materials Science Program Director using the Committee Reporting form developed by the Office of Graduate Studies.

 - Upon completion of these steps and upon completion of all required coursework, candidates are admitted to candidacy.